noahehall/multicloud/providers/aws/services/mgmtGovernance/ssm-systemsManager.md

   - the dashboard
   - Documents
   - State Manager
+  - Automation
+  - Secrets Manager + Parameter Store
 - configure the SSM Agent to automatically send its log data to a log group in CloudWatch Logs for analysis
   - OR configure and use the CloudWatch Agent to collect metrics and logs from your instances instead of using Systems Manager Agent (SSM Agent) for these tasks.
   - the CloudWatch Agent gathers more metrics on EC2 instances and on-premises servers than are available using SSM Agent
 - while SSM is split into distinct services, they all integrate with each other and other AWS services
+  - get creative, especially on SSM integrating with other AWS services
 - run command
   - you should stagger your command invocations across your fleet of instances
+- many SSM log output contain sensitive data, you should encrypt the log data in the service settings

 ### anti patterns